acr197/acr197/README.md

 # Nice to meet you 👋

-I use AI and automation to solve real-world problems in data and operations.
+I use AI and automation to modernize outdated workflows in data, marketing, and operations.
-Not a developer by title, but fluent in their tools, logic, and language.
-I build the stuff they don’t have time for - and make it work.
+Not a developer by title—but I speak the language, understand the pain points, and move fast.

+If it’s too small for engineering but too annoying to ignore, I’ll automate it with AI tools.
+It’s how I keep teams moving fast without burning budget.

 ## 🛠 Tech I Use
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)